orionnelson/labw3/README.md

 The second branch of my project included in this description is ``` working-modular ```.
 Within this iteration I was able to acomplish the following
 - Interface ShapeProperties is the guiding interface for shape and includes all methods that Shape must complete the requirements needed gained from ```working-trash```

+- Design patterns : Shape is an abstract Bridge and Proxy Class (Structural) shapeFactory() is an Factory Method (Creational).
 - Shape.java created using ShapeProperties it is the parent class and will handle all further comparisons or added shapes which have not already been implemented.
 - Shape.java optionally takes care of getArea() instead of refering to subclass.getArea()
 - MyRectangle and MyCircle have been modified to be a subclass of shape and now most getters and setters interact with parent Shape.java